garden-io/garden/docs/reference/providers/terraform.md

     # disables the provider.
 To use a provider in all environments, omit this field.
     environments:

+    # If set to true, Garden will run `terraform destroy` on the project root stack when calling `garden delete env`.
+    allowDestroy: false

     # If set to true, Garden will automatically run `terraform apply -auto-approve` when a stack is not up-to-date.
     # Otherwise, a warning is logged if the stack is out-of-date, and an error thrown if it is missing entirely.
     #